Him97kr/world-population-dashboard/README.md

 ## About this project

 The purpose of this project is to display interactive chart taking data from provided CSV file.
+It shows data present in CSV into Line chart and Scatter plot chart.

 This project uses: